GAMS-dev/gamspy/docs/user/set.rst

 _`static` *static sets*.
 In contrast, the elements of dynamic sets are not fixed, but may be added and removed during execution of the program.
-Dynamic sets are most often used as controlling indices in assignments or equation definitions and as the conditional set in an indexed operation.
+Dynamic sets are most often used as :ref:`controlling indices in assignments <dynamic-sets-in-conditional-assignments>` or
+:ref:`equation definitions <conditional-equations-with-dynamic-sets>`
+and as the conditional set in an
+:ref:`indexed operation <conditional-indexed-operations-with-dynamic-sets>`.
 We will first show how assignments are used to change set membership in dynamic sets.
 Then we will introduce set operations and the last part of this chapter covers dynamic sets in the context of conditions.